Our Top Ten Photography Tips For Solo Travellers

 10. Take videos

-Photos are fantastic: however, if you really want to capture a moment, switch to video and record the event.
+Photos are fantastic: however, if you really want to capture a moment, switch to video and record the event, plus, once you're done, you can make sure you share your great videos and photographs with us on Facebook, Twitter or Instagram.